-- the name of the Fund; - the dollar amount of shares to be purchased; - a completed purchase application or investment stub; and - check payable to the "Recurrent Natural Resources Fund" or "Recurrent MLP & Infrastructure Fund."
+- the name of the Fund; - the dollar amount of shares to be purchased; - a completed purchase application or investment stub; and - check payable to the "Recurrent MLP & Infrastructure Fund."

 Retirement Plans: You may purchase shares of the Fund for your individual retirement plans.
 Please call the Fund at 1-833-RECURRENT (1-833-732-8773) for the most current listing and appropriate disclosure documentation on how to open a retirement account.